DevicePush/TiDevicePush/README.md

     devicePush.register({
         idUser: 'USER_ID',    				// Your User ID in Device Push
         idApplication: 'APPLICATION_ID',	// Aplication ID in Device Push
-        additionalData: {} 					// Currently in development
+        additionalData: {} 					// Add additional data to be able to segment });
-	});
 ```